 Where to plant spring bulbs + spring garden tour

-I’ve recently been talking to the head gardener of Doddington Place Gardens, Lucy Adams, about her top tips on where to plant spring bulbs, how to choose them and other key spring bulb information.
+I asked the head gardener of Doddington Place Gardens, Lucy Adams, for her top tips on where to plant spring bulbs, how to choose them and other key spring bulb information.

 Spring is the time to evaluate your garden for next year

 Lucy follows Fergus Garrett’s advice to keep a notebook with you when you’re in the garden.